wifisensing/PicoScenes-github-pages/installation.md

    ![27-NIC Wi-Fi ISAC array built using 1-to-3 bridge adapters](/images/NICArrayLayout-horizontal.jpg)

+> **Hint** :
-> Do you want to access research-ready hardware out of the box?
+> * Do you want to access research-ready hardware out of the box?
 Do you want to skip the unfamiliar hardware selection, installation, and tricky setup?
 >
-> Get them from our Taobao shop [PicoScenes软硬件与服务](https://shop235693252.taobao.com/)!
+> * Get them from our Taobao shop [PicoScenes软硬件与服务](https://shop235693252.taobao.com/)!
 Our shop sells the modified ThinkPad X201 and all supported Wi-Fi NICs.

-### Installation of (Multiple) USRP Devices
+### 5.1.2.
+Installation of (Multiple) USRP Devices

 The installation, usage, and optimization of USRP are much more complex than that of a COTS NIC.
 Therefore, please follow the steps below to configure and verify the USRP hardware.

-#### Installing PicoScenes Software
+#### 5.1.2.1.
+Installing PicoScenes Software

 Before setting up the USRP hardware, you should install the PicoScenes software first.
-Please follow the instructions in the [Install Software](#install-software) section to install PicoScenes.
+Please follow the instructions in the [PicoScenes Software Installation](#52-picoscenes-software-installation) section to install PicoScenes.
 Please note that PicoScenes depends on specific version of UHD.
 If you have previously installed your own compiled version of UHD, please uninstall it before proceeding.

+> **Hint** :
 > The driver installation or build process listed on the USRP Official site can be complicated and prone to errors.
 To simplify this process, we have built and packaged the PicoScenes software using the USRP driver shipped with the Ubuntu system.
 Therefore, by installing PicoScenes software, you will also be installing the USRP driver.

-#### Configuring USRP Hardware
+#### 5.1.2.2.
+Configuring USRP Hardware

 You should set up your hardware according to the USRP official [Devices & Usage Manual](https://files.ettus.com/manual/page_devices.html).
 Read and follow the Get Started sections according to your USRP models.